Overview of Competition

 4. Entrants agree to provide the following personal information, name, full address, telephone number, mobile number, email address, full name and location of place of study.
 Entrants are fully responsible for the complete and accurate submission of their personal information.

-5. The competition will be launched in November 2013 and final submissions must be received by midday GMT on 28 February 2014 (emails) or postmarked 28 February 2014 (post)
+5. The competition will be launched in February 2015 and final submissions must be received by midnight GMT on 05 May 2015 (emails) or postmarked 05 May 2015 (post)

 6. Slant reserves the right to modify or cancel the competition, or to alter the dates of the competition, or the way the competition is conducted or for any reason after publishing this alteration(s) on the website and Facebook page.
 In the event that the competition is cancelled, either in part or in whole, all entry fees associated with the cancelled part or parts of this competition will be refunded, less a €3.00 handling charge.